Peter Sellers: 1979–1980: Final work, Being There, Fu Manchu, and continued domestic problems

 Later in 1979, Sellers starred opposite Shirley MacLaine, Melvyn Douglas and Jack Warden in the satirical film Being There as Chance, a simple-minded, secluded live-in gardener addicted to watching TV who is regarded as a sage by the rich and powerful after being forced into the outside world.
-In a BBC interview in 1971, Sellers had said that more than anything else, he wanted to play the role and successfully persuaded the author of the book, Jerzy Kosiński, to allow him and director Hal Ashby to make the film, provided Kosiński could write the script.
+In a BBC interview in 1971, Sellers had said that more than anything else, he wanted to play the role and persuaded the author of the book, Jerzy Kosiński, to allow him and director Hal Ashby to make the film, provided Kosiński could write the script.
 During filming, to remain in character, Sellers refused most interview requests and kept his distance from the other actors.
 Sellers considered Chance's walking and voice the character's most important attributes, and in preparing for the role, he worked alone with a tape recorder or with his wife, and then with Ashby, to perfect the clear enunciation and flat delivery needed to reveal "the childlike mind behind the words".
 Sellers described his experience of working on the film as "so humbling, so powerful", and co-star Shirley MacLaine found Sellers "a dream" to work with.
 Sellers's performance was universally lauded by critics and is considered by critic Danny Smith to be the "crowning triumph of Peter Sellers' remarkable career".
 Critic Frank Rich wrote that the acting skill required for this sort of role, with a "schismatic personality which Peter had to convey with strenuous vocal and gestural technique ...
 A lesser actor would have made the character's mental dysfunction flamboyant and drastic ...
 [His] intelligence was always deeper, his onscreen confidence greater, his technique much more finely honed": in achieving this, Sellers "makes the film's fantastic premise credible".
 The film earned Sellers a Best Actor award at the 51st National Board of Review Awards; the London Critics Circle Film Awards Special Achievement Award; the Best Actor award at the 45th New York Film Critics Circle Awards; and the Best Actor – Musical or Comedy award at the 37th Golden Globe Awards.
 Additionally, Sellers was nominated for the Best Actor award at the 52nd Academy Awards and the Best Actor in a Leading Role award at the 34th British Academy Film Awards.